-Competitor is a person or an organisation against whom other person or organisation is competing.
-In business, competitor is a business organisation or a company operating in the same industry or a similar industry which offers a similar product or service.
+Competitor is a person or an organization against whom other person or organization is competing.
+In business, competitor is a business organization or a company operating in the same industry or a similar industry which offers a similar product or service.
 For example - Wal-Mart and Target are big players in Retail chain industry, they both are competitor of each other.

 The presence of competitors in an industry means consumers have more alternatives to choose from, it forces competitors to reduce prices of their products or services to grab the maximum share in the market.

 In the process of developing a successful marketing strategy, the first step is to identify the key competitors in your market.
 Competitor identification is important to increase managerial awareness of competitive threats and opportunities.
 Identification of key competitors is necessary to gain competitive advantage by offering your customers a greater value than the competitors.
 Not only current competitors are required to be identified, but future competitors are also to be anticipated.